-But what many probably don’t know is, the Banaue Rice Terraces, near Poblacion, is not really a UNESCO World Heritage Site.
+But what many probably don’t know is, that the Banaue Rice Terraces, near Poblacion, are not really a UNESCO World Heritage Site.
 Contrary to popular belief, it didn’t pass the criteria set by the popular organization to be inscribed in the World Heritage Site list.
 The Ifugao Rice Terraces that can truly claim that title are located in more remote areas of the Philippine Cordillera Mountain Range.

 Banaue Rice Terraces: National Cultural Treasure

-These acclaimed terraces can be found in Nagacadan (KIangan), Hungduan, Mayoyao, Bangaan, and Batad.
-They have a distinct and unique design that distinguish them from each other: Nagacadan’s two distinct terraces are bisected by a river, Hungduan Rice Terraces looks like a spider web, traditional houses and granaries are interspersed in central Mayoyao terraces, Bangaan rice terraces backdrops a typical Ifugao traditional village, and Batad is famous for its amphitheatre-like semi-circular terraces.
+These acclaimed terraces can be found in Nagacadan (Kiangan), Hungduan, Mayoyao, Bangaan, and Batad.
+They have distinct and unique design that distinguish them from each other: Nagacadan’s two distinct terraces are bisected by a river, Hungduan Rice Terraces looks like a spider web, traditional houses and granaries are interspersed in central Mayoyao terraces, Bangaan rice terraces backdrops a typical Ifugao traditional village, and Batad is famous for its amphitheatre-like semi-circular terraces.

 Collectively, the Rice Terraces of the Philippine Cordilleras, including the one near Poblacion, are declared as National Treasures in Presidential decrees 270:1963 and 1505:1978.
 They are also protected by Republic Act No. 10066:210, under the protection and conservation of the National Cultural Heritage.

-Ranging from 700 – 1, 500 meters above sea level, the Ifugao Rice Terraces differ from their Asian counterparts because of its steeper slopes and higher altitude.
+Ranging from 700 – 1, 500 meters above sea level, the Ifugao Rice Terraces differ from their Asian counterparts because of their steeper slopes and higher altitude.
 Thus, the rice that grows here is also special albeit not high-yielding unlike the foreign varieties adaptable to mountain conditions.